01 Oct ‘Stuckness’ & Breaking Free

 Breaking Free with Professional Help

-go site It takes a lot of courage and self-awareness to admit that we need professional assistance to become unstuck, but the rewards of breaking free from our limitations can be life-changing.
+civil service essay question paper It takes a lot of courage and self-awareness to admit that we need professional assistance to become unstuck, but the rewards of breaking free from our limitations can be life-changing.

 Qualified and experienced psychologists and counsellors have access to an extended range of powerful, evidence-based therapeutic techniques slowly developed over many years of research and clinical practice.
 These tools include Cognitive Behavioural Therapy (CBT), motivational interviewing and psychodynamic therapy.